Visiting our Milwaukee campus

 Welcome to Children's Hospital of Wisconsin's Milwaukee campus!
 We provide care designed to meet the unique needs of your child and your family.
 We believe kids deserve the best.

-While the information found here is meant to help you during your child's visit to our main campus facility, if you have any questions or concerns, please ask your child's care providers for help or contact Patient Relations at (414) 266-7848.
+While the information found here is meant to help you during your child's visit to our Milwaukee campus facility, if you have any questions or concerns, please ask your child's care providers for help or contact Patient Relations at (414) 266-7848.

 Video: Approaching and entering our Milwaukee campus